MRG22/DSCI/README.md

 # DSCI
-Basic code for DSCI: Dual-Level Semantic Collaboration and Inference (DSCI) framework for medical report generation
+Basic code for DSCI: Dual-Level Semantic Collaboration and Inference framework for medical report generation